 - Upload your resume or import from LinkedIn

-- Save jobs using their Chrome extension or paste manually
+- Save jobs using their Chrome extension or manually paste job descriptions

 - No automatic company research - you provide everything